vishudverma/personal_website/README.md

 # What are you doing here?
 Well if you are reading this you can copy my website, and make a few tweaks to it, and personalize it in your own image which ill be more than happy to help with.
 ### Right now i have issue in the contact and projects sections there are none uploaded so, i'll fix that, or maybe you can help me with it.
+otherwise the website is live;
+go check it out <a href="https://vishudverma.github.io/personal_website/">here</a>. if you have any questions and or recommendations of changes feel free to contact me from <a href="mailto:244vishudverma@gmail.com">here</a>.